-We have nearly 100 participants scheduled to join us this summer for the Summer Institute in Digital Literacy, July 13 - 18, 2014.
+More than 100 participants joined us this summer for the Summer Institute in Digital Literacy, July 13 - 18, 2014.
 Watch and share this video to learn more about why this event is the premiere professional development program for K12 and college educators, librarians and media professionals.
+Mark your calendar for the 3rd Summer Institute - July 25 - July 31, 2015.
 We can't wait to meet you!

 Click here to modify your registration: Registration website